KrisLich/diff-api/README.md

 # DiffAPI

- A simple diffing API using ASP.NET Core .NET 8.0
+A simple diffing API using ASP.NET Core .NET 8.0 that accepts JSON containing binary base64 encoded data, decodes it, and performs a diff operation on the decoded data.

 ## Introduction

-This ASP.NET Core API provides endpoints for comparing data and identifying differences.
+This ASP.NET Core API provides endpoints for comparing base64 binary encoded data and identifying differences.
 The API exposes two endpoints to submit data for comparison and a third endpoint to retrieve the comparison results.

 ### Prerequisites